Systematic Assessment of Fuzzers using Mutation Analysis: Technical Background

 \subsection{Coverage Criteria for Fuzzer Comparison}

+Coverage, or code coverage, refers to the number of program elements in the program under test (PUT) that were exercised by the input or set of inputs.
+Some program elements typically considered are statements, basic blocks, branches, and unique acyclic paths through the program.
+The idea is that code coverage provides an indication of the amount of program code that was explored.

-Numerous coverage criteria exist~\cite{gopinath2014code} that can be used for judging the effectiveness of test suites and test generators such as fuzzers.
-Most feedback driven fuzzers such as \afl use some form of code coverage for guidance.
-Hence, code coverage achieved in target programs can be seen as a reasonable criteria for comparing fuzzers.
+Numerous coverage criteria exist~\cite{gopinath2014code} that can be used for judging the effectiveness of test suites and test generators, such as fuzzers.
+Most feedback-driven fuzzers, such as \afl, use some form of code coverage for guidance.
+Hence, code coverage achieved in target programs can be seen as a reasonable criterion for comparing fuzzers.
 The main problem with using code coverage, however, is that it is insufficient on its own for evaluating fuzzers.
-In particular, code coverage is unable to judge the quality of oracles such as sanitizers, which are important to ensure effective fuzzing.
+In particular, code coverage is unable to judge the quality of oracles such as sanitizers.
+They make bugs detectable (e.g., \ac{asan} detects many kinds of memory handling errors), which is critical to ensure effective fuzzing.
 Another limitation is coverage saturation.
 That is, once a program element is saturated, there is little extra information available~\cite{chen2020revisiting}.
-Many fuzzers~\cite{osterlund2020parmesan,mantovani2022fuzzing,wang2010taintscope}, include intelligence to craft inputs (e.g., calling an API with invalid values) which, while important, is invisible if using coverage for fuzzer comparison.
+Many fuzzers~\cite{osterlund2020parmesan,mantovani2022fuzzing,wang2010taintscope} include intelligence to craft inputs (e.g., calling an API with invalid values), which, while important, is invisible if coverage is used for fuzzer comparison.